(Updated December 1, 2014)

 First novel The Strange Adventures of Rangergirl was published in late 2005.
 It was nominated for the Mythopoeic Award, and won a Romantic Times Critic’s Choice Award for best Modern Fantasy, and an Emperor Norton Award (which has the coolest trophy ever: a bust of Joshua Norton).

 In October 2007 he began publishing a series of urban fantasies featuring ass-kicking sorcerer Marla Mason.
 The first was Blood Engines, followed by Poison Sleep (April 2008), Dead Reign (November 2008), and Spell Games (April 2009).
 He serialized a prequel, Bone Shop, online in 2009.
-The fifth book, Broken Mirrors, is currently being serialized and will appear in print in late 2010.
+The fifth book, Broken Mirrors, appeared in 2010, followed by Grim Tides in 2012 and Bride of Death in 2013.
+Lady of Misrule is forthcoming in early 2015.
 Visit MarlaMason.net for details.

 Some of his poems have been collected in If There Were Wolves, including “Soul Searching”, winner of a Rhysling Award for best long poem.